 Read time: 7 minutes

-Email encryption serves as an invaluable safeguard, bolstering information security by guaranteeing that only designated recipients have the privilege to access and decipher messages.
-With Office 365 Message Encryption (OME), the process of sending and receiving encrypted emails, both within and beyond your organizational borders, is simplified.
-Office 365 message encryption seamlessly integrates with a plethora of popular email services, including Outlook.com, Yahoo!, Gmail, and others.
+Email encryption works as an additional layer of information security in such a case by ensuring that only intended recipients can view or read messages.
+With Office 365 Message Encryption (OME), sending and receiving encrypted emails between people inside and outside your organization becomes easy.
+Office 365 message encryption works with several email services like Outlook.com, Yahoo!, Gmail, and more.

 How Does Encryption in Office365 Work?